REGOVAR/Pirus/docs/installation_guide.md

     $ lxc-create -n regovar_pirus -t download -- -d ubuntu -r xenial -a amd64
     $ lxc-start -n regovar_pirus
     $ lxc-attach -n regovar_pirus

 ### Restart a stopped container
 If you have stopped a container either manually or by stopping the host computer, you can restart it.

     $ lxc-start -n regovar_pirus
     $ lxc-attach -n regovar_pirus

-## Pirus
+## Run Pirus

-Installation script for Pirus on a fresh Ubuntu Xenial:
+You can run Pirus on a fresh install of Ubuntu Xenial either on bare metal or in a container (see above).
+The following commands starting with a # have to be run as root.

+Install Pirus dependencies:

     # apt update && apt upgrade
     # apt install git ca-certificates nginx rabbitmq-server mongodb lxd build-essential libssl-dev libffi-dev python3-dev virtualenv

+Setup lxd for Pirus containers:

     # newgrp lxd
     # lxd init

+#FIXME

+Add an user account for Pirus and allow it to use lxd:

     # useradd pirus --create-home
     # sudo usermod -a -G lxd pirus

+Create Pirus directories:
     # mkdir -p /var/regovar/pirus/{cache,downloads,files,databases,pipelines,runs}
     # chown -R pirus:pirus /var/regovar/pirus

     # su pirus
     $ lxc launch images:ubuntu/xenial firstContainerToInitLxd
     $ lxc delete firstContainerToInitLxd --force